Mark Stanley (David Tait) and Emily Beecham (Vanessa Tait) in Sulphur and White (2020) Copyright: IMDb Photo: Nick Wall

 The West Kent market town of Tonbridge has a rich cultural heritage and spectacular scenery with beautiful countryside, castles, stately homes, gardens, farms, as well as sports and leisure facilities.
-Productions that have previously filmed in the area include Great British Railway Journeys(2014), BBC dramaMissing (2010) and Countryfile (2009).
+Productions that have previously filmed in the area include Great British Railway Journeys(2014) and BBC dramaMissing (2010).

 The Thanet Offshore Wind Farm consists of 100 wind turbines which stretches for seven miles.
-The Thanet area has previously featured on screen in productions such as The Lady in the Van(2015), Eastenders(2015) and The Hotel Inspector(2012).
+The Thanet area has previously featured on screen in productions such as The Lady in the Van(2015) and Eastenders(2015).

 Don’t miss the Kent episode of Secret Britain which will air on Wednesday 6th April 2016 at 21:00 on BBC One.